kenghoufong1/NoteTaker/README.md

 <ul>

 <h3><p align="center">General infromation<h3>
-    The Useage of this Repo is so that i can create a read me file with input into the termial.
+    The Useage of this Repo is so that i can keep track of what i need to do

     </p>

 <h3><p align="center">Setup<h3>`